xcape-io/PyProps/help/Prop.md

 * <a href="PropData.md" target="_blank">PropData</a> class reference

 ## Props unified coding
-Each flavor of PyProp base class either implements or redefines the *Prop* base class:
+Each flavor of PyProp base class either implements or redefines the *Prop* base class interface:
 * [AsyncioProp](#asyncio-framework-asyncioprop) see <a href="../core/PropApp.py" target="_blank">`PropApp.py`</a>
 * [PygameProp](#asyncio-framework-asyncioprop) see <a href="../core/PropApp.py" target="_blank">`PropApp.py`</a>
 * [QtProp](#pyqt5-framework) see <a href="../core/QtPropApp.py" target="_blank">`QtPropApp.h`</a>